-(27.2) Within six months of the effective date of this section, to publish on the board's Internet website a complete list of all slot machine licensees who filed a petition seeking authorization to conduct interactive gaming and the status of each petition or interactive gaming certificate.

-- (35) To review detailed site plans identifying the interactive gaming restricted area or room where a slot machine licensee proposes to manage, administer or control interactive gaming operations to determine the adequacy of the proposed internal and external security and proposed surveillance measures. - (36) To require each slot machine licensee that holds an interactive gaming certificate to provide on a quarterly basis the following information with respect to interactive gaming: - (i) the name of any person, entity or firm to whom any payment, remuneration or other benefit or thing of value has been made or conferred for professional services, including, but not limited to, interactive gaming system operations or management, legal, consulting and lobbying services; - (ii) the amount or value of the payments, remuneration, benefit or thing of value; - (iii) the date on which the payments, remuneration, benefit or thing of value was submitted; and - (iv) the reason or purpose for the procurement of the services. - (37) To review and approve detailed site and architectural plans identifying the area of a licensed facility where a slot machine licensee proposes to place slot machines that are or will be used in a multistate wide-area progressive slot machine system, skill slot machines or hybrid slot machines or administer casino simulcasting and make them available for play in order to determine the adequacy of proposed internal and external controls, security and proposed surveillance measures.
+- (27.2) Within six months of the effective date of this section, to publish on the board's publicly accessible Internet website a complete list of all slot machine licensees who filed a petition seeking authorization to conduct interactive gaming and the status of each petition or interactive gaming certificate. - (35) To review detailed site plans identifying the interactive gaming restricted area or room where a slot machine licensee proposes to manage, administer or control interactive gaming operations to determine the adequacy of the proposed internal and external security and proposed surveillance measures. - (36) To require each slot machine licensee that holds an interactive gaming certificate to provide on a quarterly basis the following information with respect to interactive gaming: - (i) the name of any person, entity or firm to whom any payment, remuneration or other benefit or thing of value has been made or conferred for professional services, including, but not limited to, interactive gaming system operations or management, legal, consulting and lobbying services; - (ii) the amount or value of the payments, remuneration, benefit or thing of value; - (iii) the date on which the payments, remuneration, benefit or thing of value was submitted; and - (iv) the reason or purpose for the procurement of the services. - (37) To review and approve detailed site and architectural plans identifying the area of a licensed facility where a slot machine licensee proposes to place slot machines that are or will be used in a multistate wide-area progressive slot machine system, skill slot machines or hybrid slot machines or administer casino simulcasting and make them available for play in order to determine the adequacy of proposed internal and external controls, security and proposed surveillance measures. - (38) To conduct auctions under section 1305.2 (relating to conduct of auctions).